- Home

 Research Security

-What Is Research Security and Why Is It Important?
+What is Research Security and Why Is It Important?

 The University of Massachusetts Boston is dedicated to supporting its researchers and values international collaboration.
 The resources on this page are designed to help our researchers navigate research security risks and protect university, state, and federal equities.

-All faculty members, including research staff and students involved in federally funded research are required to complete the Research Security Training.
+All faculty members, including research staff and students involved in federally funded research are required to complete the Research Security Combined Training.
 The training is available through the CITI Program (Research Security Modules) and can be accessed online.

 Please prioritize completing the training as it is essential for maintaining campus eligibility for federal research funding and ensuring compliance with federal regulations.